 In addition to income tax on salaries paid, there are other forms of income that are taxed in China.

-Chinese-sourced investment income (including capital gains) is taxed at a flat rate of 20%.
+Chinese-sourced investment income (including royalties, incidental income, author’s remuneration, rental income, interest and dividend income as well as capital gains) is taxed at a flat rate of 20%.
 If you have been a resident of China for more than five years, you will also be taxed on investment income and capital gains sourced outside of China.

 There is no inheritance, estate, or wealth tax in China.

 China is a beautiful country with a fascinating culture and unending opportunities.
-If an American expatriate moves to China, they should be aware of the tax rates, deadlines, and regulations of the tax authorities in China, while not forgetting their obligation to file US expat taxes.
+If an American expatriate moves to China, they should be aware of some important things in China: income tax rates, deadlines, and regulations of the tax authorities, while not forgetting their obligation to file US expat taxes.

-Greenback can help!
-Our team of expat-expert CPAs and IRS Enrolled Agents are here to help you understand the intricacies of US taxation, no matter where in the world you’re living.
-Contact us today!
+Do I pay taxes if I work in China?
+Greenback can help with this and other questions about China and taxes for foreigners!
+Our team of expat-expert CPAs and IRS Enrolled Agents are here to help you understand the intricacies of US taxation and expat filing, China-related or anywhere in the world you’re living.
+Contact us today for information on China, taxes and more!